adamhuang11111/Comparing-Traditional-Method-with-Deep-Learning-in-fMRI-Pattern-Recognition/README.md

-# Project Title

-Comparing Traditional Method with Deep Learning in fMRI Pattern Recognition
+# Comparing Traditional Method with Deep Learning in fMRI Pattern Recognition
 ## Abstract
 Deep Learning achieves huge success in various image processing tasks.
 It is, there- fore, a popular candidate for processing fMRI data which encodes rich information of the neural activity and is hard to be interpreted directly with human eyes.
 We